jku-vds-lab/paradime/docs/source/building_blocks.rst

 Model
 -----

 Each training phase consists of a training loop in which a neural network model is applied to a batch of data.
-By default, paraDime tries to infer the input dimensionality of the dataset if one is registered at instantiation, and it constructs a default fully connected model (see :class:`~paradime.models.FullyConnecteedEmbeddingModel`).
+By default, ParaDime tries to infer the input dimensionality of the model based on any data that is already added to a routine.
+If no data has been added yet, you need to give ParaDime an input dimension so that it can construct a default fully connected model (see :class:`~paradime.models.FullyConnecteedEmbeddingModel`).
 You can control the layers of this model using the ``in_dim``, ``out_dim``, and ``hidden_dims`` keyword parameters.

 .. code-block:: python3